-As the cries continued to resound throughout the bulging and shabby edifice, the spry performer in the spotlight took out that day’s edition of The Boston Globe, September 25, 1978, and began to methodically peruse through it.
+As the cries continued to resound throughout the bulging and shabby edifice, the spry performer in the spotlight took out that day’s edition of The Boston Globe, September 25, 1978, and began to methodically read it.
 The audience became transfixed and began to hush themselves to a semblance of quietude.
-In the meantime, the urchin on stage continued to read the local daily newspaper as thousands looked on with reverent silence.
+In the meantime, the urchin on stage seemed absorbed fingering through a copy of the daily newspaper as thousands looked on with reverent silence.

 Suddenly, as if struck by an electrical surge, Bruce Springsteen shot upright, hurled The Globe skyward, lunged for his guitar, grabbed it in one fell swoop, and then screeched into the mike, “Have you heard the news?
 Everybody’s rockin’ tonight!”

 Thirteen months after the death of the first King of Rock ‘n Roll, we who were in Boston Garden at that moment recognized that standing before us was Elvis Presley’s successor.
 For the rest of the evening, those of us in the ancient arena hardly sat.
-We danced, sweated, jumped, and swayed along with a performer and his band who seemed immortal at that moment.
+In the end, we danced, sweated, jumped, and swayed along with a performer and his band who seemed immortal at that moment.

 In retrospect, this was just another evening in an extraordinary year that would prove to be Bruce Springsteen’s version of Picasso’s Blue Period.
 After a three-year gap between albums brought on by contractual obligations and legal battling with former manager, Mike Appel, the Boss had finally released a follow-up to his groundbreaking disc, Born to Run.
 On June 2, 1978, Darkness on the Edge of Town was released to universal acclaim.
 Unlike the adolescent exuberance of Born to Run, “Darkness” was primarily an adult album, a disc whose ballads described a never-land where expectations and dreams were often swallowed up by life’s obligations.

-Springsteen even gave Dave Edmunds, the revered new wave producer and performer, a potent single to record, “From Small Things, Big Things One Day Come.”
-When I first heard Edmunds’ Freddy Cannon-like version in August 1978, a dirge about a young beauty who becomes a waitress and attracts the attention of a well-connected young man, which included the line – She took his order – then she took his heart…” I turned to my girlfriend at the time and exclaimed, “Bruce Springsteen had to have written that!”
+Springsteen even gave Dave Edmunds, the revered new-wave producer and performer, a memorable single to record, “From Small Things, Big Things One Day Come.”
+(When I first heard Edmunds’ Freddy Cannon-like version in August 1978, a dirge about a young beauty who becomes a waitress and attracts the attention of a well-connected young man, which included the line – She took his order – then she took his heart…” I turned to my girlfriend at the time and exclaimed, “Bruce Springsteen had to have written that!”)

 What made all of these songs so intoxicating is that they presented people who resided in a shades-of-gray world, and yet when an explosion of colors suddenly hit them out of nowhere, it gave them a star of hope.
-It reminded me of the hordes of Beatles fans who fervidly sang along with John Lennon throughout a live performance of “I’m a Loser.”
+It reminded me of the hordes of Beatles fans who fervently sang along with John Lennon throughout live performances of “I’m a Loser.”
 In the final analysis, the umpteen singles that Springsteen ground out like coffee turned out to be about all of us.
-“The great challenge of adulthood,” Bruce would write decades later in his 2016 autobiography, “ is holding onto your idealism after you lose your innocence.”
+“The great challenge of adulthood,” Bruce would write decades later in his 2016 autobiography, “is holding onto your idealism after you lose your innocence.”

 At the time, Bruce Springsteen was just 28-years old.
 Buff, ambitious, and unswerving, he was a bandleader who prided himself and his group into normally producing four-hour concerts.
 Given that reality, you would attend such performances with expectations that were off the charts and still be transformed afterward into an oasis of personal emancipation that was both moving and unexpected.